 Established in 1845, Spring Grove Cemetery is a national historic landmark in Cincinnati.
 This beautiful resting place is one of the country’s largest and oldest, covering 733 acres with over 80,000 monuments and gravestones.

-And with around 12,000 trees, the cemetery is also a designated arboretum and bird sanctuary.
+With around 12,000 trees, the cemetery is also a designated arboretum and bird sanctuary.
 It features a number of beautiful gardens, including the Rose Garden, the Magnolia Garden, and the Rock Garden.
 Several benches are located throughout the cemetery, so you can take a break and enjoy the peaceful surroundings.

 10. Findlay Market